 Susan has produced teaching materials on Dealing with Difficult People and Credibility, Confidence and Personal Power.
 She authored a parent/teacher handbook entitled Girls: Math, Science and Technology: Striving for Self Esteem and Equity.
 Susan also produced a mini-book entitled What Men Really Know and Understand About Women.

-Susan lives with her husband Sam, in Grand Rapids, Michigan and they have four grown children.
+Susan lives with her husband Sam, in Grand Rapids, Michigan and they have four grown children and three granddaughters.
 They have hosted exchange students from Korea, Spain and Austria.
 Susan is acutely aware of, and experienced with, parenting and adoptive issues.
 Three of her children were adopted from Korea as infants.
 Susan has experience facilitating support groups for parents and has worked with thousands of parents over the years.
 In addition to offering support groups through her business, she has facilitated parent groups for AFSN, Adoptive Family Support Network (www.afsn.org) and for FFIC, Families for Adoptive Children (www.fficgr.org) Susan also has extensive experience working with women and girls in the areas of self esteem, body image, stress management and self empowerment.
 She now devotes her time to teaching and working with women of all ages who are interested in the process of personal growth and development.

 Interests include: a deep appreciation of nature, photography, yoga, NPR, reading, Buddhism, teaching, rock collecting, psychology, bird watching, vintage clothing and antique shopping, film festivals, diversity issues, world music, travel, and time with family and friends.